1. The Kingfisher's Wing

 - "Burnt Norton"

 A silent hour it must be, Andreth, when you fly from the limits of the world.
-In that hour, where will I be, I who cannot leave its confines?
-Will I still command this body-- for my heart misgives, thinking of the battle ahead.
-Long ago I saw you by the clear waters of Tarn Aeluin, the loose waves of your hair against the complex and dark air, lit by fresh and tender stars.
-Behind you the summer starlings gathered against the falling night.
-The bright words of your heart warmed mine, and I first loved you then.
+In that hour, where will I be, I who cannot leave its bounds?
+My heart misgives, thinking of the battle ahead.
+Long ago I saw you by the clear waters of Tarn Aeluin, the loose waves of your hair flowing in the dark, complex air.
+Beside you the summer starlings gathered against the falling night.
+The brightness of your words warmed me, and I first loved you then.

 And now, lastly come, you words still warm me.
-And I love you still, though your body - unbound to your soul - will not hold your mind forever.
+And I love you still, though your body - unbound to your soul - will not hold you forever.
 Though you once told me that to age is to lose everything.

 Nay, lady.
 I think it is not so.